ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 How do you install the Swytch electric bike conversion kit?

-This conversion kit comprises of three main components:
+This conversion kit comprises three main components:

 A front hub motor that’s laced into a rim – most wheel sizes are catered for including Brompton (16″).

-Combined battery pack, controller and control panel – this is the genius of the Swytch conversion kit, no separate battery, display and controller to worry about.
+Combined battery pack, controller and control panel – this is the genius of the Swytch conversion kit, with no separate battery, display and controller to worry about.
 Everything is neatly packaged into a small bag that fits onto your handlebars via a mounting bracket.

 Installing a Swytch electric conversion kit couldn’t be more straightforward: